microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 Most security vendors pitch Zero Trust and phishing-resistant MFA as the foundations, but are you not sure where to start?
 Grab a coffee and read through our new **[Zero Trust Deployment Essentials](https://techcommunity.microsoft.com/blog/microsoft-security-blog/microsoft-security-in-action-zero-trust-deployment-essentials-for-digital-securi/4372698?utm_source=substack&utm_medium=email)**☕

 Product names aren't the only thing known to change at Microsoft, and certifications are no exception.
 Read about the retirement of the **[SC-400](https://learn.microsoft.com/en-us/certifications/exams/SC-400/)** and our new **[SC-401: Information Security Administrator Certification](https://techcommunity.microsoft.com/blog/microsoftlearnblog/validate-critical-information-security-skills-with-our-new-certification/3719269?utm_source=substack&utm_medium=email).**

-Two months ago, we published an **[Expanded Cloud Log Implementation Playbook](https://www.cisa.gov/news-events/news/cisa-publishes-microsoft-expanded-cloud-log-implementation-playbook?utm_source=substack&utm_medium=email)** in coordination with our federal counterparts, and it's worth a bookmark.

 Remember how the U.S. State Department caught Chinese hackers snooping around Microsoft's email systems?
 They used the now infamous “Big Yellow Taxi” KQL detections, which you can find **[here](https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules/blob/main/Office%20365/BigYellowTaxi%20-%20SignIn.md)**🚕